60-year-old snowmobiler survives four nights in Utah wilderness without food or water

 Weathering overnight temperatures in the single digits each night, Hales was treated for hypothermia and minor injuries at the Heber City hospital and is expected to be fine.

-Hales cares for his mother, who he called as soon as he was rescued.
+Hales cares for his mother, whom he called as soon as he was rescued.

 FOLLOW US ON FACEBOOK FOR MORE FOX LIFESTYLE NEWS